Nuala McGovern: BBC career

 McGovern joined the BBC in 2009 as a presenter and producer of World: Have Your Say on the BBC World Service.
 In 2012 she became one of the founding presenters of Newsday, the World Service's new breakfast programme.
 She started presenting OS in 2015.

 McGovern announced on Twitter on 13 January 2022 that she would leave OS to become a news presenter on BBC World News.

+In April 2024, she took over as host of BBC Radio 4's Woman's Hour.
+She presents the programme on Mondays, Tuesdays and Wednesdays.